Tony118g/doctor-diary/README.md

 * #### Feedback For Invalid Inputs

    Every input the user enters is validated to ensure it meets the required standards for the app.
-If invalid input is entered, the user is notified that it is invalid, informed on the necessary requirements for the input and requested to input new valid data.
+If invalid input is entered, the user is notified that it is invalid, informed of the necessary requirements for the input, and requested to input new valid data.

    * Feedback For Invalid Name Inputs
       * A valid name input must: